 - Open Finder.

-- Under SHARED, click the BluOS device's drive.
+- Under SHARED, click the BluOS Player's drive.

-Perform the following steps if you could not find the BluOS device's drive:
+Perform the following steps if you cannot find the BluOS Player's drive:

-- In the BluOS App, select Help > Diagnostics.
+- Launch the BluOS Controller app on macOS and select Help > Diagnostics.

-- From the Diagnostics page, obtain the IP Address of the BluOS device.
+- From the Diagnostics page, obtain the IP Address of the BluOS Player.
 This IP Address will be used in Step 4.

 - From the Finder menu, select Go > Connect to Server.

-- In the Server Address field, enter the BluOS device's drive URL in the following format:
+- In the Server Address field, enter the BluOS Player's drive URL in the following format:

-[Optional] To save the BluOS device's drive as a shortcut, select theicon.
+[Optional] To save the BluOS Player's drive as a shortcut, select thebutton.

 - Click Connect.

-- When prompted for a username and password, connect as Guest with no password.
+- When prompted for a username and password, connect as a Guest with no password.

-The BluOS device's drive consists of 2 folders:
+The BluOS Player's drive consists of 2 folders:

 - rips: This is a working directory where CDs are ripped as WAV files, converted to FLAC or MP3, and then deleted.